 But Mimi didn’t bring over food every day (why not?!!!), so I eventually set out on my own, and after a few fitful starts in my own kitchen I started to get good at the time-honored techniques.
 And within a year of arriving in Mexico I stopped eating at most of the local restaurants because Casa Me was tasting better.

-Fast forward to today and I am living in Vancouver (although originally from Indianapolis).
+Fast forward to today and I am living in Hawaii (although originally from Indianapolis).
 Both of these regions are, uhmmm, lacking when it comes to Mexican cuisine.
 It’s kind of surprising to see what we settle for as ‘Mexican’ when north of the border (ground beef in hard taco shell from a box?)

 But there’s good news.
 Authentic Mexican travels well.
-Chili peppers have gone global, and now with the Internet you probably have easier access to the full range of Mexican ingredients than most people in Mexico.
+Chile peppers have gone global, and now with the Internet you probably have easier access to the full range of Mexican ingredients than most people in Mexico.

 So now when I make this at home: